 An astounding amount of trail rock work was completed by the CCC to make this trail as safe as possible.
 However, this is still one of Connecticut's most difficult rock scrambles.
 If you have experience scrambling on trails in northern New England (especially trails in the White Mountains of New Hampshire), you likely won't have any issues here.
 But if you've never done any scrambling before, you are in for a rewarding challenge.
 Those will an unusually high fear of heights may not enjoy a few portions of this trail.

-From the junction of US-44 and CT 318 in Barkhamsted, take CT 318 north (traveling in an easterly direction) for 0.7 miles and you'll reach the junction of CT 318 and CT 181.
-Drive straight through a bridge over the Farmington River and take a left onto East River Road.
-Follow East River Road for 2.4 miles and park in the large dirt paking area on the left.
+From the junction of US-44 and CT 318 in Barkhamsted, take CT 318 north (traveling in an easterly direction) for 0.7 mile and you'll reach the junction of CT 318 and CT 181.
+Drive straight through a bridge over the Farmington River and take a left onto East River Rd.
+Follow East River Rd for 2.4 miles and park in the large dirt parking area on the left.
 This is the lot for the Jessie Gerard Trail.